 The Plight of Child Prisoners: Israel’s Glaring Human Rights Violations / “Rising physical violence against Palestinian child detainees” / “UNICEF report confirms ill-treatment of Palestinian child detainees remains systematic” / “New U.S. government report highlights violations against Palestinian kids”

-In November 2017, Congresswoman Betty McCollum (DFL-Minn.) introduced legislation— the Promoting Human Rights by Ending Israeli Military Detention of Palestinian Children Act, H.R.
-4391 — to prevent United States tax dollars from supporting the Israeli military’s ongoing detention and mistreatment of Palestinian children.
+In May 2019, Congresswoman Betty McCollum (DFL-Minn.) introduced legislation — Promoting Human Rights for Palestinian Children Living under Israeli Military Occupation Act, H.R.
+2407 — to prevent United States tax dollars from supporting the Israeli military’s ongoing detention and mistreatment of Palestinian children.

-Issa Amro, founder of Youth Against Settlements, writes about Keeping Palestinian Identity Alive in Hebron.
+Youth Against Settlements founder Issa Amro writes about Keeping Palestinian Identity Alive in Hebron.

 Palestinian activist from Hebron meets Bernie Sanders